This page contains information on how the Students' Union functions, such as:

 - Chief Executive and Director of Membership Services or nominees in an advisory capacity.

-How Can Students Influence The Trustees?
+How Can Students Influence the Trustees?

 Whilst the Trustees have to take a number of decisions that may not seem directly relevant to your student experience, it is vital that they are accountable to the members of the Students' Union.